nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

         - Set ``Masking strategy`` to from file

-        - Specify the location of the ``Shape mask`` produced in Step 11 by clicking on the icon :fa:`search`, navigating to the location of the :bdg-secondary:`Masking` block by copying the path we saved above, and selecting the file `frealign/maps/mask.mrc`
+        - Specify the location of the ``Shape mask`` produced in Step 11 by clicking on the icon :fa:`search`, navigating to the location of the :bdg-secondary:`Masking` block by copying the path we saved above, and selecting the file `frealign/maps/mask.mrc` (you may also use the pre-calculated mask provided with the raw data if you skipped the previous step)

         - Click on the **Refinement** tab